 #1.
 Keto Breath or Bad Breath

 If you’re getting a fruity, acetone (like nail polish remover), or metallic smell to your breath, you’re getting what’s known as “keto breath.”
 When your body converts to burning fat for energy instead of glucose, the byproduct is ketones, one of which is called acetoacetate.
 When you first start producing ketones, your body will create more of them than it will initially use and you may smell it on your breath.
 Once your body has no more glucose stores to draw from for energy and starts getting more efficient at using ketones for energy, keto breath typically resolves.

 #2.
 Weight Loss

-Many people follow keto for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
+Many dieting people follow keto for the weight-loss benefits, which can be significant, especially if you stick with the lifestyle for a good amount of time.
 But when you first start on keto, you may experience rapid weight loss.
 This is because ketosis has a diuretic effect on your body, resulting in a quick loss of water weight (for this reason, take steps to stay hydrated).
 As your body becomes more used to keto and converts fat to ketones for fuel, you will experience more fat loss over time.

 Fatigue is a common and short-term side effect when transitioning to a lifestyle in ketosis.
 It’s typically due to dehydration.
 When you cut way back on your carbohydrate intake, your body produces less insulin and uses up its glycogen stores.
 When this happens, your body excretes more water with the glycogen (which is why you tend to lose water weight quickly on keto).
 The quick loss of water weight can cause dehydration, making you feel more fatigued.
 This is another reason you want to stay hydrated.
 It’s also reason to add a pinch of Himalayan salt to your water; it’ll help balance your electrolytes, which are likely to become depleted with the quick water loss.

 #4.
 Decreased Energy for Exercise